B-Akapo/c-exercises/declarations_expressions/README.md

 # Exercise Description
 Below is a brief description of each of the exercises

+- [1_rectangle.c](https://github.com/B-Akapo/c-exercises/blob/main/declarations_expressions/1_rectangle.c) - Program to calculate the perimeter and area of a rectangle
-- [print.c](https://github.com/B-Akapo/c-exercises/blob/main/declarations_expressions/print.c) - program to print your name, date of birth. and mobile number.
+- [print.c](https://github.com/B-Akapo/c-exercises/blob/main/declarations_expressions/print.c) - Program to print your name, date of birth. and mobile number.